cameronmalloy/ba_sentiment/README.md

 To recreate, first you must download data.
 First we can download the Sander's test corpus.
 In data/sanders, follow the README instructions.
 Make sure the final csv downloaded is named `final_corpus.csv`.
 This will take about 10 hours to follow the Twitter API's rate-limits.

-Second, we'll download Sentiment140's train and test dataset.
+Second, we'll download [Sentiment140's](http://help.sentiment140.com/for-students) train and test dataset.
+Go ahead and download from the link and add the folder under the `data` directory ofthis repository.
 When reading these csv's in `LSTM.ipynb`, make sure the names of the files align (maybe Sentiment140 will change the names, we're unsure).

 Third deals with GloVe's word embeddings.
 The notebook handles this with `wget`.